projectcontour/contour/design/automated-provisioning-design.md

 It is responsible for programming Envoy to fulfill the Gateway and route specs, and for setting appropriate conditions on resources.
 The provisioner is solely responsible for deploying Contour + Envoy instances, and for setting the “Scheduled” condition on Gateways.

+It is worth noting that Contour instances deployed by the Gateway provisioner are still fully capable of processing Ingress and HTTPProxy resources.
+This allows for the possibility of using the Gateway API and Gateway provisioner solely as a means of *provisioning* Contour, while continuing to use Ingress and/or HTTPProxy for defining routing configuration.

 Again, the Gateway provisioner will be an optional component; users who are not interested in Gateway API or dynamic provisioning of Gateways are not required to use it.
 Those users can continue to statically provision their Contour + Envoy instances, for use with either Gateway API or traditional Ingress / HTTPProxy.

 There will be two ways to configure Contour for Gateway API support in the static provisioning scenario:
 - **Controller name** - this is the model implemented today, where Contour is configured with a controller name, and it continuously looks for the oldest GatewayClass with that controller, and the oldest Gateway using that GatewayClass.
 This model is appropriate for users who expect their GatewayClasses and Gateways to come and go, and who want their Contour instance to dynamically pick up the appropriate Gateway as those changes occur.
 - **Gateway name** - Contour can alternately be directly configured with a specific Gateway name, which avoids the multiple levels of indirection of the previous model.
 This model is appropriate for users who expect their Contour instance to correspond to a single static Gateway; the lifecycle of the Gateway and the lifecycle of the Contour instance are tied together.

+Note that the Gateway provisioner will make use of the **Gateway name** mode of configuring Contour, to tie each instance of Contour it provisions directly to a specific Gateway.

 ### GatewayClass Parameters